vrtbl/passerine/README.md

 Banana (color, _): Banana (_, "soft") = fruit
 ```

-In this example, `color` will be bound if `fruit` is a `Banana` whose 1nd† tuple item is `"soft"`.
+In this example, `color` will be bound if `fruit` is a `Banana` whose 1st† tuple item is `"soft"`.

 > † Read as 'firnd', corresponds to the 1-indexed *second* item.
-Zerost, firnd, secord, thirth, fourth, fifth...
+Zerost, firnd, second, thirth, fourth, fifth...

 Finally, we'll address my favorite pattern, *where*.
 Where allows for arbitrary code check the validity of a pattern.
 This can go a long way.
 For example, let's define natural numbers in terms of integers: